adithya-sakthi/SQL-Case-Studies/NASA Explaratory study/README.md

 # Unveiling the Stars: Exploring NASA Astronauts

-### INTRODUCTION:
-This project aims to uncover insights into NASA astronauts by analyzing a comprehensive dataset.
+This case study aims to uncover insights into NASA astronauts by analyzing a comprehensive dataset.
 In this exploration, we'll dive into the demographics, careers, and achievements of these remarkable individuals who have ventured into the cosmos.

-### PROBLEM STATEMENT:
-The provided dataset includes astronaut details like names, birthdates, gender, education, military history, space missions, and more.
-The goal is to uncover insights into astronauts' demographics, careers, and achievements through descriptive statistics and data visualization.

 ### TOOLS AND TECHNIQUES:
-Python: Utilized for data cleaning, exploration, and visualization.
+Python: Utilized for data cleaning, exploration, and visualization. \
 MySQL: Employed for extracting valuable insights from the dataset.

 ### TASKS: